Cyber Monday safety tips for online shopping in 2024

-Here’s help for protecting yourself against Cyber Monday scams in 2023.
-These tips could help you shop safer online and help avoid having your holiday fun spoiled by a cybercriminal.
+Here’s help for protecting yourself against Cyber Monday scams in 2024.
+These tips — along with comprehensive Cyber Safety protection — could help you shop safer online and help avoid having your holiday fun spoiled by a cybercriminal.

 Deal-savvy holiday online shoppers look forward to Cyber Monday each year to secure the best gifts at the best prices, but tech-savvy cybercriminals are determined to cash in on those unsuspecting shoppers with Cyber Monday scams.

 That's partly because the Thanksgiving holiday weekend, starting with Black Friday, is one of the busiest times within the most hectic shopping season of the year.
-In 2023, holiday sales are projected to reach up to $284 billion, according to data from Deloitte.
-And a growing share of that shopping is happening online, with ecommerce sales projected to rise by almost 13 percent from last year.
+In 2024, holiday sales are projected to increase between 2.5% and 3.5% over 2023, according to data from the National Retail Federation.
+And a growing share of that shopping is happening online, with ecommerce sales projected to rise by almost 9 percent from last year.

 Online shoppers may get distracted by holiday shopping lists, gatherings, and the bustle of the season, and cybercriminals know it's easier to trick someone who's got their mind on other things.